About "Pinyin Joe"

 Waiguoren?!

-After creating this site, I began receiving e-mail from Chinese readers asking "What do you mean when you say on your home page that you're a waiguoren?
+After creating this site, I began receiving e-mail from readers asking "What do you mean when you say on your home page that you're a waiguoren?
 You're overseas Chinese, right?"
 Nope, sorry, I am a 100% large-nosed foreigner.
 I am a third-generation American, born in New York and currently living in California's Silicon Valley.
 My grandparents arrived in America from various parts of Europe in the early twentieth century.

 "You're learning Chinese?
 What kind of job will that get you?"